yevgenis-shapiro/aws-serverless-web-application/README.md

 ### AWS | Web Application
-Web application example, in this example you will see a demo architecture for a serverless mobile backend.
-For mobile applications, users expect real-time data and a feature-rich user experience.
-Users also expect their data to be available when they’re offline or using a low-speed connection, and they expect data to be synchronized across devices.
-You have the added challenge that, with a microservice-based architecture, it takes multiple connections to retrieve distributed data vs. a single connection, which you might use in a more traditional backend.
-You also need to support a combination of transactional and query data.
+In this example, you will see a demo architecture for a serverless web application.
+You can add Amazon Cognito for authentication and add Amazon Simple Storage Service (Amazon S3) and Amazon CloudFront to quickly serve up static content from anywhere

 #### 🚀 Key Components:
    - **Amazon S3 + CloudFront**